guardian/security-hq/hq/README.md

 ```

 ### AWS Security Policies
-See ```watched-account``` cloud formation template for the security policies needed to run security-hq.
+See `watched-account` template under `cloudformation` folder for the security policies needed to run security-hq.

 ### Running project
 From the root of the project: